ilija-the/vendrithvault/content/Magic, Concepts & Cosmos/Essence Casting.md

 Essence Spellcasting merges spell slots and spells known into one value, and gets rid of the consumable aspect of spell slots.
 As such, you are able to cast a mostly infinite amount of spells in a day, with your selection of spells being limited to the amount of spell slots you have.[^1]

+Spells are then cast using Essence in combat or using Incantations out of combat.

+Essence is a resource that increases as you fight over the course of a battle.
+You start to accumulate essence by casting a cantrip, or after 5th level by rolling initiative.
+The amount of Essence you gain is called Essence Draw, and it is equal to your `Maximum Spell Rank - 3`.

 [^1]: For example: Psychics have 2 spell slots per rank, while knowing 3 spells.
 In Essence, they know 2 spells, as many as they have slots.